To skip failing transactions when GTIDs are not in use or are

 When you have assessed the failing transaction for any other appropriate actions as described previously (such as security considerations), identify the coordinates (file and position) in the source's binary log that represent a suitable position to restart replication.
 This can be the start of the event group following the event that caused the issue, or the start of the next transaction.
-The replication I/O thread will begin reading from the source at these coordinates the next time the thread starts, skipping the failing event.
+The replication I/O thread begins reading from the source at these coordinates the next time the thread starts, skipping the failing event.
 Make sure that you have identified the position accurately, because this statement does not take event groups into account.

 CHANGE MASTER TO

 statement as follows, where

 source_log_pos is the number

 representing the restart position as stated in the binary

 If the replica is a multi-source replica, you must use the

 appropriate channel on the

 This statement cannot be issued if